- Wrapped Bitcoin (WBTC) is a project created by BitGo, Kyber Network, and Ren to facilitate the interaction between different blockchains.

 How Does Wrapped Bitcoin Work?

-WBTC works by wrapping BTC into an ERC20-compliant token.
+WBTC works by wrapping BTC into an ERC20 and TRC-20-compliant token.
 When BTC is deposited with a custodian, they mint an equivalent amount of WBTC and send it to the user’s Ethereum wallet.
 When the user wants to redeem their WBTC for BTC, they send the WBTC back to the custodian and burn the tokens.
-This process wraps BTC into an ERC20 form so that it can be used in DeFi applications while still being backed 1:1 by actual BTC.
+This process wraps BTC into an ERC20 and TRC-20 form so that it can be used in DeFi applications while still being backed 1:1 by actual BTC.

 There are four key participants in the WBTC system: Custodians, Merchants, Users, and WBTC DAO Members.
 Custodians store the physical Bitcoins that back WBTC tokens.
 Merchants are entities that allow users to swap Bitcoin for WBTC or vice versa.
 Users are individuals who hold either BTC or WBTC tokens.
 Finally, WBTC DAO Members govern the WBTC system.
 They decide how to allocate funds and how to grow the ecosystem best.